ros-industrial/industrial_training/gh_pages/_source/session7/ROS1-ROS2-bridge.md

 ## Building the Demo

-This exercise uses the ROS1 bridge to call ROS nodes from ROS2 nodes and therefore the build procedure is somewhat involved.
+This exercise uses the ROS1 bridge to call ROS1 nodes from ROS2 nodes and therefore the build procedure is somewhat involved.

-### Create a ROS workspace for exercise 4.1
+### Create a ROS1 workspace for exercise 4.1

-1. Create a catkin workspace for the exercise 4.1 ROS packages and dependencies.
+1. Create a catkin workspace for the exercise 4.1 ROS1 packages and dependencies.
     ```
     mkdir -p ~/catkin_ws/src
     cd ~/catkin_ws/src